 Small Class Benefits:

-- Safe Practice Space: Students can take risks with new vocabulary and grammar structures without fear of widespread embarrassment
+• Students can try new vocabulary and grammar without fear of embarrassment

-Junior high is when English becomes more complex—grammar deepens, vocabulary expands, and reading comprehension demands increase.
+Junior high is when English gets more complex—grammar deepens, vocabulary expands, and reading gets harder.
 Students need support that goes beyond their school textbooks.

 My Approach:

-- Curriculum Integration: Lessons align with what students are learning in school while adding practical conversation practice
+• Lessons line up with what students are studying at school, plus practical conversation practice

-- Real-World Application: Abstract grammar concepts are practiced through meaningful conversations and activities
+• Abstract grammar gets practiced through real conversations and activities

-The Goal: Build confidence in school English classes and support better test performance through focused, individualized instruction.
+The goal: confidence in school English classes, and better test performance through focused, individual instruction.

 3. Building Critical High School Preparation Skills